Kate Josephine Bateman

 Kate Josephine Bateman Crowe (October 7, 1842 – April 8, 1917) was an American actress.
-She started out as a child actor and later developed a career in romantic leading parts.
+She started out as a child actor with her sister Ellen Bateman, but it was Kate who later developed a career in romantic leading parts.

 Early life and childhood acting

 Kate Josephine Bateman was born in Baltimore, Maryland.
 Her father, Hezekiah Linthicum Bateman, was an actor and theatrical manager.
 Her mother, Sidney Frances Bateman, was a playwright, theatrical manager, and actor, and her maternal grandfather Joseph Cowell was a comic actor.
 Bateman and one of her sisters, Ellen, showed early theatrical talent, and the senior Batemans devoted themselves to managing their daughters' careers.

 Kate began appearing on stage by the age of five, at a time when child prodigies were something of a rage in the United States.
 After performing with Ellen around the Midwest and Southeast for a couple of years, the girls debuted in New York in 1849; their show included excerpts from several of Shakespeare's plays.
 The showman P. T. Barnum put them on a large salary to appear at his museum, and in 1850-52 he sponsored their tour of Great Britain as 'The Bateman Children'.
 This was followed by a long tour of the United States that took the girls to California.
 In 1856, Kate and Ellen retired from child acting.